 It often will happen that more than one seed germinates from the same hole.
 If you allow them to grow, the plants will compete for nutrients in the soil.
 That’s why we need to thin them.

-Thinning is the process where you cut off some of the seedlings that may have germinated leaving just one.
-You also need to cut out the seedlings that may be too close to another one leaving a few inches of space between the seedlings.
+Thinning is the process where you cut off some seedlings that may have germinated, leaving just one.
+You also need to cut out the seedlings that may be too close to another one, leaving a few inches of space between the seedlings.

-Thinning helps avoid crowding of plants where they compete with each other for nutrients.
-It also helps separate the vegetable plants from each other which gives good air circulation, and sunlight and protects them from fungal diseases.
+Thinning helps avoid the crowding of plants where they compete for nutrients.
+It also helps separate the vegetable plants from each other, which gives good air circulation and sunlight and protects them from fungal diseases.

 You should thin each of your cilantro, spinach, radish, and tomato plants as soon as they have grown 2-4 inches tall.